 Additionally, it encourages leaders to work closely with employees and build relationships and trust within the organization.

-Emphasizing direct observation can lead to streamlined processes, reduced costs, and improved quality by addressing issues at their root.
+Emphasizing direct observation can address issues at their root and lead to streamlined processes, reduced costs, and improved quality.

 Jidoka: Integrating Human Intelligence in Automation

 It also helps workers improve processes, cut waste, and be more productive.
-Jidoka creates a culture of problem-solving and innovation, getting the whole team involved in making things better.
+Jidoka creates a culture of problem-solving and innovation, getting the whole team involved in improving things.

 Just-In-Time (JIT): Streamlining Inventory Management